Wage-Setting Constraints and Firm Responses to Demand Shocks: Details on Theoretical Model

-Unlike the wage floor case, supply-constrained firms show a positive rent-sharing elasticity under local bargaining. \footnote{Panel (d) of Appendix Figure \ref{fig:model_solutions_local_bargaining} illustrates this result, showing a positive slope for the optimal wage with respect to $\Phi$ in the range $\Phi\in(\lowerPhi, \upperPhi)$.} It is of interest to compare the rent-sharing for supply-constrained and demand-constrained firms.
+Unlike the wage floor case, supply-constrained firms show a positive rent-sharing elasticity under local bargaining. \footnote{Panel (d) of Appendix Figure \ref{fig:model_solutions_local_bargaining} illustrates this result, showing a positive slope for the optimal wage with respect to $\Phi$ in the range $\Phi\in(\lowerPhi, \upperPhi)$.} We can now discuss the ranking $\theta_S < \theta_U$ discussed in the main text.
 The condition $\theta_U>\theta_S$ holds whenever

-In the Cobb-Douglas case, this reduces to $\lambda(L_S^*)<1$, which holds trivially since $\lambda(L_S^*)$ is a share.
-The inequality would fail only when $\alpha(L_U^*) + \gamma(L_U^*)$ is significantly larger than 1, which is unlikely.
-And, for \textit{demand-constrained} firms,
+In the Cobb-Douglas case (Assumption \assumpfullref{assu:production_function}{a}), the right-hand-side is zero, and since $\lambda(L_S^*) \in (0,1)$ the inequality holds trivially.
+In the general case, the inequality holds provided that the curvature of the production function is not sufficiently large to offset the dampening effect of the bargaining share.
+Thus, rent-sharing for supply-constrained firms is typically dampened relative to the unconstrained benchmark.